qasim9872/question-answering-system/README.md

 ## Installation

 Please clone this repository using the following command.
-This will clone and initialise all the submodules
+This will clone and initialize all the submodules
 git clone --recurse-submodules -j8 https://github.com/qasim9872/question-answering-system.git

-To run all the microservices, run the following command:
+To run all the micro services, run the following command:
 docker-compose up (Run with sudo if necessary)

 ## API documentation